wad2-project/whats_for_dinner/README.md

 - Yash Chakrabarti (2353911C)
 - Tianyu Cui (2397867C)

-IMPORTANT - First half of the commits are in the adjoining repository below. https://github.com/wad2-project/WhatsForDinner.git
+IMPORTANT - First half of the commits are in the adjoining repository here-> https://github.com/wad2-project/WhatsForDinner.git